The Art of Counting: a reappraisal of the HEFT expansion: Power counting in HEFT

 The large numerical differences between the two columns are entirely due to the fact that $N_{\Lambda,i}^p$ is proportional to the number of legs in the vertex, while $N_{\chi,i}^p$ is transparent to that.
 In fact, one can easily check that

 In the calculation of $N_{\rm HEFT}^{\xi,\meLabel}$ this difference is compensated by the presence of $n$ in the formula with $N_{\chi}^p$.

-In practice, the analogy with the discussion in Section~\ref{sec.HEFT_counting_operators} suggests that, even in the non-minimal setup with $f>v$, the HEFT Lagrangian can be organized by $N_\chi$, ignoring the values of $\min_i(N_{\chi,i}^p+N_{v,i})$ in the definition of operator bases, and that a truncation of the operator series can be performed as in Figure~\ref{fig.O_orders_scheme} (right), with the appropriate re-assignment of the relevant variables.
-However, Table~\ref{tab.HEFTxi_operators_orders} indicates that, in this case, $N_\chi$ is not a particularly good indicator for the potential relevance of a given operator: as the insertion of gauge couplings does not count towards increasing the HEFT suppression order, the relevant quantity $(N_{\chi,i}^p+N_{v,i})$ can always take values in a very broad range, and in fact it is often quite different from $N_\chi$.
+In practice, the analogy with the discussion in Section~\ref{sec.HEFT_counting_operators} suggests that, even in the non-minimal setup with $f>v$, the HEFT Lagrangian can be organized by $N_\chi$, ignoring the values of $\min_i(N_{\chi,i}^p+N_{v,i})$ in the definition of operator bases, and that a truncation of the operator series can be performed as in Fig.~\ref{fig.O_orders_scheme} (right), with the appropriate re-assignment of the relevant variables.
+However, Table~\ref{tab.HEFTxi_operators_orders} indicates that, although $N_\chi$ still provides a perfectly consistent counting parameter, in this case, it does not constitute a particularly good indicator for the potential relevance of a given operator: as the insertion of gauge couplings does not count towards increasing the HEFT suppression order, the relevant quantity $(N_{\chi,i}^p+N_{v,i})$ can always take values in a very broad range, and in fact it is often quite different from $N_\chi$.
 Indeed, the reported values of $\min_i(N_{\chi,i}^p+N_{v,i})$ are all quite low and similar among classes, exhibiting very low discriminating power.
 This can translate into the fact that the rules derived generalizing the prescriptions in Section~\ref{sec.HEFT_counting_operators} might not be particularly restrictive or informative.
 The information contained in $\min_i(N_{\Lambda,i}^p+N_{v,i})$ or, equivalently, in $d_p$, can then provide a valuable handle.
 Either way, one is faced with the difficulty of identifying a unique feature that controls the power counting in $N_{\rm HEFT}^\xi$ at the operator level.

 In summary, if we wish to avoid a HEFT power counting that expands in the SM coupling constants, we necessarily need to introduce a new expansion parameter to weigh down SM mass insertions: the most natural choice is a ratio of scales $v/f=\sqrt{\xi}$.
 Expanding in $(p/\Lambda)\sim\sqrt\xi$ leads to a different classification of HEFT Feynman diagrams, that depends on properties of the interaction vertices that are not uniquely determined by the form of the gauge-invariant operators.
 This is a fundamental challenge, that can be only partially addressed by resorting to $N_\chi$, in analogy with the treatment for the $N_{\rm HEFT}$ expansion, and/or to $d_p$.